Choiceugwuede/coretelecom-pipeline-platform/README.md

 ## Project Overview

 This project delivers a full containerized data pipeline that brings together customer complaints from different channels into one structured and analytics-ready platform.
-This would curb the current company's challenge of keeping up with customer complaints leading to loss of customers.
+This would curb the company's challenge of keeping up with customer complaints leading to loss of customers.

 The aim is to give the business a complete view of:
 - customer complaints